100+ Fashion Terms Everyone in the Industry Should Know

 Every creative field has its own vocabulary, and fashion is no exception.
 Fashion terminology is the set of words used to describe clothing, fabrics, and construction details with accuracy.

-These terms define a garment’s style, fit, finish, and measurements, which gives teams and vendors a shared language to describe complex details clearly.
+These terms define a garment’s style, fit, finish, and measurements, which gives teams and vendors a shared language to describe complex details clearly in such a way that reduces back-and-forth.

 Having this shared vocabulary makes feedback direct, reduces errors, and keeps projects moving smoothly from sketch to production.